savsgio/atreugo/README.md

 ## Note:

-`*atreugo.RequestCtx` is equal than `*fasthttp.RequestCtx`, but adding extra funtionality, so you can use the same functions of `*fasthttp.RequestCtx`.
+`*atreugo.RequestCtx` is equal to `*fasthttp.RequestCtx`, but with extra functionalities, so you can use the same functions of `*fasthttp.RequestCtx`.
 Don't worry :smile:

 ## Benchmark